-- Recognize and identify the constraints facing embedded system designers, and determine how to assess them. - Program a modern microcontroller in assembly language and operate its peripheral devices. - Interpret how the assembly code generated by a compiler relates to the original C code. - Practice thread-based program design with a real-time operating system.

-- Develop programs controlling embedded systems using quick and efficient methods. - Predict, measure and manipulate a program's execution time.
+- 1. Recognize and identify the constraints facing embedded system designers, and determine how to assess them. - 2.
+Program a modern microcontroller in assembly language and operate its peripheral devices. - 3.
+Interpret how the assembly code generated by a compiler relates to the original C code. - 4.
+Implement embedded systems using different peripheral devices, input, and communications devices. - 5.
+Practice thread-based program design with a real-time operating system. - 6.
+Develop programs controlling embedded systems using quick and efficient methods.